google/mtail/Language.md

 This program instructs mtail to increment the `line_count` counter variable on every line received (specifically anytime an end-of-line is matched.)

+## Advanced conditionals

+The `otherwise` keyword can be used as a conditional statement.
+It matches if no preceding conditional in the current scope has matched.
+This functions like the "default" clause in a switch statement in a C-like language.

+Coming soon: an `else` keyword to allow chaining of mutually-exclusive conditionals. (https://github.com/google/mtail/issues/18)

 ## Capture Groups